Hubert Mack Thaxton: Career

 Thaxton began his career at North Carolina A&T State University, where he was a professor and a chair of the physics department.
 After a verbal altercation with the president of the university, Thaxton began teaching at Delaware State College (now Delaware State University) in 1944.
 There, he served as a professor and chair of the mathematics department.
 In 1946 he joined the faculty of Walter Hervey Junior College in New York, New York, where he again served as a professor and chair of the physics department.
 He remained at Walter Hervey for about two years.

 Starting in 1946, he also began teaching at the City College of New York, working as an instructor of evening mathematics courses.
 In 1971 he was appointed a full-time faculty member in the mathematics department, but his subsequent applications for tenure were denied.
 Thaxton took the matter to court, and a lengthy legal battle ensued over the matter of racial discrimination.
 He eventually won two of the cases against the City College administration, but passed away before the issue could be fully resolved and his tenure put into practice.

-From 1947-1971, Thaxton also held appointments in industry and in the private sector.
+From 1947 to 1971, Thaxton also held appointments in industry and in the private sector.
 Among the positions he held were as project engineer in charge of radar systems and radio and TV antenna systems at Sperry Gyroscope, Long Island, New York; chief engineer in charge of research and development of color television receivers and transmitters at Sylvania Electric; project engineer for the design of special purpose jet aircraft at the Curtiss-Wright Corporation; and director of the digital computer facility at the Kollsman Instrument Company.
 Some of this work included classified government contracting, and much of his work remained secret during his career.
 Some of his projects included work on atomic processes and long-range radar.

 He also participated in professional organizations including the American Physical Society, the American Mathematical Society, and the American Association for the Advancement of Science, as well as in many community organizations in New York City.
 He was president of the Harlem Engineering Corporation, Three R Schools Incorporation, and the Harlem Political Club, and was director of the Sloan Foundation Computer-Space Science Center in Harlem.